smashkoala/CarND-Behavioral-Cloning-P3/writeup.md

 To augment the data set, I randomly flipped images and angles since the track has more left turn curves than right turn curves.
 ![alt text][image6]
 ![alt text][image7]

+I also tried to augment the data set with shear mapping as in code line 89-91 and 150-154.
+However, since this did not bring improvement, I stopped using it.

 With the process above, the vehicle could somehow run the one full lap, although at three specific spots such as on the bridge, and two steep curves after the bridge the vehicle became off the track.